What does this program do?

 What is an eligible area?

-A REPP partnership must serve a rural community as specified in the REPP Notice of Funding Opportunity (NOFA) published in the Federal Register.
+A REPP partnership must serve a rural community as specified in the REPP NOFO.
+Visit our Eligibility site to search for eligible rural areas.
 Priority is given to distressed and high energy-burden communities, in which households spend a greater proportion of their income on energy costs compared to the average U.S. household.

 What is the maximum amount of a grant?